Animal field guide

 - Pressure response: predators such as foxes, coyotes, bobcats, dogs, hawks, and humans explain why its strategy must be precise, cautious, or clearly signaled.

-Why Groundhog are interesting
+Why Groundhogs are interesting

 - Hibernating Groundhog is built around hibernation, so its behavior is easier to understand as a repeated survival method than as a random trait.